Kristen has been writing for over 30 years. She graduated from UCF with a B.A. in English-Creative Writing.

 The first instances of monks in Gothic literature are the characters of Friar Jerome of The Castle of Otranto and Father Oswald in The Old English Baron.
 These men were kind and helpful to the protagonists of their respective stories.
 Friar Jerome saves Theodore’s life, attempts to give sanctuary to Isabella, and comforts Hippolita.
-Father Oswald works with Edmund not only to clear the slanders jealously applied to Edmund's name, but to discover and restore the legacy that is his birthright.
+Father Oswald works with Edmund not only to clear the slanders jealously applied to Edmund's name, but also to discover and restore the legacy that is his birthright.
 These monks were portrayed as good men who acted for justice, humanity, and service to the Lord.

 Less than two decades later, Gothic literature gives us two monks very different from these two pious men.
-Matthew Lewis would creates the despicable Ambrosio, and Ann Radcliffe writes the Machiavellian Father Schedoni a year later.
-Between the two characters, they commit the criminal sins of rape, incest, sorcery, murder and matricide in addition to partaking of the deadly sins of lust, envy, greed, pride and wrath.
+Matthew Lewis would create the despicable Ambrosio, and Ann Radcliffe writes the Machiavellian Father Schedoni a year later.
+Between the two characters, they commit the criminal sins of rape, incest, sorcery, murder and matricide in addition to partaking in the deadly sins of lust, envy, greed, pride and wrath.
 These portrayals were a complete turnaround from the religious men of Walpole and Reeve, and the shift extended to the women as well.
 Mother St. Agatha of St. Clare’s in The Monk and the Lady Abbess of San Stefano in The Italian are shown to be just as capable of cruelty as their male counterparts.
 It is quite obvious that there was a strong change in attitude toward religious figures of Catholicism in England at the turning of the century; the onset of the French Revolution and adverse sentiment towards the Inquisition were contributing factors.

 The English Reformation during the reign of Henry VIII marked the beginning of the sea-change in English opinion of the Catholic Church.
 This was a truly drastic shift in the religious order of Great Britain as “There were nearly 900 religious houses in England…some 12,000 people in total... that meant that one adult man in fifty was in religious orders.
 Religious houses were everywhere; in towns, in remote rural areas.
 Monks, nuns and friars were altogether a familiar part of everyday life” (Bernard 390).
-Scholars have debated whether Henry VIII's motives for the dissolutions of these orders were included the desire to confiscate the monasteries’ vast wealth or to assert power power as the newly self-appointed head of the church.
+Scholars have debated whether Henry VIII's motives for the dissolutions of these orders included the desire to confiscate the monasteries’ vast wealth or to assert power as the newly self-appointed head of the church.
 What they agree on is that his “black propaganda” efforts of portraying the religious houses as hoarders of great wealth and rampant sexual misconduct were used to turn the populous against them (Bernard 399).
 With a few exceptions like Thomas More, John Fisher and The Pilgrimage of Grace, the kingdom accepted the break with Rome and its ways.
 From this moment in British history that the seeds of anti-Catholic sentiment were sewn.

-Two centuries later, Great Britain would witness another eradication of the role of the Roman Catholic Church as a source political power over the monarchy, this time by means of the French Revolution.
+Two centuries later, Great Britain would witness another eradication of the role of the Roman Catholic Church as a source of political power over the monarchy, this time by means of the French Revolution.
 Unrest in France was spurred on by the idea that the country's “economic and intellectual development was not matched by social and political change… governed by privileged groups—the nobility and the clergy—while the productive classes were taxed heavily to pay for foreign wars, court extravagance, and a rising national debt.”
-(Columbia Electronic Encyclopedia) The unrest came to a head on July 14, 1789 with the storming of the Bastille; the act that has come to represent the beginning of the revolution.
+(Columbia Electronic Encyclopedia) The unrest came to a head on July 14, 1789, with the storming of the Bastille; the act that has come to represent the beginning of the revolution.
 Clergy lands became properties of the state in 1789.
 Their religious orders were overthrown and they were required to pledge to observe the Civil Constitution of the Clergy in 1790.
 Before its end by Napoleon in 1999, the revolution would see one of the bloodiest chapters in history known as the Reign of Terror.
 From April 1793 to July 1794, an estimated 200,000 people were imprisoned and 40,000 were killed.
 (Columbia Electronic Encyclopedia)

-The influences of the French Revolution on the Gothic fiction of the 1790’s were profound.
+The influences of the French Revolution on the Gothic fiction of the 1790s were profound.
 Previous antagonists of the genre were men “concerned with property, heirs, and wealth; a man who tries unscrupulously to preserve his family and fortune against the incursions of a penniless outsider” (Paulson 534).
 This is no longer the case for the villains in the novels of Lewis and Radcliffe.
-The wealthy families of the books are never in danger of being usurped by any long lost heirs.
+The wealthy families of the books are never in danger of being usurped by any long-lost heirs.
 In The Monk, Raymond de las Cisternas is quite willing to recognize Elvira and Antonia as family; unfortunately, tragic events keep this from officially occurring.

 The raiding of the Bastille is mirrored in the convent rescues of Lewis’s Agnes and Radcliffe’s Ellena.
 Here we have, “the castle as prison… and it may have been only this image and this frame of mind that made the Fall of the Bastille an automatic image of revolution for French as well as English writers…the castle, prison, tyrant, and sensitive young girl could no longer be presented naively…” with the convent replacing the castle (Paulson 538).
 Just like the French fortress where political prisoners were held, the covenants serve to hide these women from the world, practically erasing them, because of the designs of others who wish to punish them in secret for their perceived transgressions.